Learning About Fats

 Article Translations: (Spanish)

 You might see ads for foods that say they're "low-fat" or "fat-free."
-Lower-fat diets have been recommended for health and to help people lose weight.
-But nutrition experts are finding that fats are more complicated and that some kinds of fat are actually good for your health.
-As a bonus, fat in food helps people feel satisfied, so they don't eat as much.
+Low-fat diets have been recommended for health and to help people lose weight.
+But nutrition experts are finding that fats are more complicated.
+Some people who cut back on fats end up eating a lot more sugar and carbohydrates, and that's not good for you.

 Unsaturated fats: These are found in plant foods and fish.
-These may be good for heart health when they're used in place of saturated and trans fats.
+These fats are good for heart health, especially when they're used in place of saturated and trans fats.
 Unsaturated fats are found in salmon, avocados, olives, and walnuts, and vegetable oils like soybean, corn, canola, and olive oil.

-Saturated fats: These fats are found in meat and other animal products, such as butter, cheese, and all milk except skim.
-Saturated fats are also in palm and coconut oils, which are often used in commercial baked goods (the kind you buy at the store).
-Eating too much saturated fat can raise blood cholesterol levels and increase the risk of heart disease.
+Saturated fats: These fats are found in meat and other animal products, such as butter and cheese.
+Saturated fats are also in palm and coconut oils, which are often used in baked goods you buy at the store.
+Eating too much saturated fat can raise blood cholesterol levels and increase the chance of getting heart disease.

 Trans fats: These fats are found in stick margarine.
-Trans fats are also found in certain foods that you buy at the store or in a restaurant, such as snack foods, baked goods, and fried foods.
+Trans fats are also found in certain foods that you buy at the store or get in a restaurant, such as snack foods, cookies and cakes, and fried foods.
 When you see "hydrogenated" or "partially hydrogenated" oils on an ingredient list, the food contains trans fats.
 Trans fats are also listed on the food label.
-Like saturated fats, trans fats can raise cholesterol and increase the risk of heart disease.
+Like saturated fats, trans fats can raise cholesterol and increase the chance of getting heart disease.

 Why Do We Need Fat?

-Dietary fat helps a kid's body grow and develop like it should.
+Fat helps a kid's body grow like it should.
 Fats fuel the body and help absorb some vitamins.
-They also are the building blocks of hormones and they insulate nervous system tissue in the body.
+They also are the building blocks of hormones and they insulate the body.